Learz/WarOfRaekidion/README.md

 ================

 Welcome to the repository of War of Raekidion.
-This game is made in Eiffel, with the help of SDL 2.0 and SDL Image 2.0.
+This game is made in Eiffel, with the help of SDL 2.

 War of Raekidion is a "bullet hell" type top-down shooter game.
 It involves basic gameplay like dodging enemies' projectiles and progressing through